When Did the Portuguese Come to Brazil: Unveiling a central Moment in History

 The Arrival of the Portuguese in Brazil: Unveiling the Exact Moment

 Upon arrival, Cabral claimed the land for Portugal, naming it "Ilha de Vera Cruz" (Island of the True Cross).
-However, this name was later changed to "Terra de Santa Cruz" (Land of the Holy Cross) and eventually to "Brazil," after the valuable brazilwood tree found in abundance along the coast.
+That said, this name was later changed to "Terra de Santa Cruz" (Land of the Holy Cross) and eventually to "Brazil," after the valuable brazilwood tree found in abundance along the coast.

 Historical Context: Setting the Stage for Discovery